 These mini baby cups are perfect for helping children become independent drinkers and go hand in hand with the baby led weaning method as it allows them to discover liquids for themselves.
 These cups have been recommended by dentists and orthodontists to encourage sipping and are best for teeth.
 They are also 100% Recyclable.

 Reusable snack bags

-Once you start weaning your baby they will be watching with anticipation every time they see you eat meaning you wont want to get caught short whilst out and about with no snacks suitable for baby, which is why these tummy grumbles reusable snack bags by Dr.Browns are perfect for weaning on the go.
+Once you start weaning your baby they will be watching with anticipation every time they see you eat meaning you wont want to get caught short whilst out and about with no snacks suitable for baby, which is why these tummy grumbles reusable snack bags by Dr.Browns are weaning on the go essential.
 They come in a pack of 3, all in different sizes and can be used for a whole host of different snacks from fruits and vegetables to home made goodies like these no added sugar muffins.

 Regardless of whether your baby has any teeth yet it is advised to introduce a toothbrush once they start eating food if you haven’t already.
 This will help them to get used to the brushing action and good oral health and will also help with the teething process.
 A good baby tooth brush is the infant-to-toddler toothbrush by Dr Browns, available in pink or blue.
 It is specially designed for those aged 0-3 and comes in the shape of an elephant with a super soft brush and flexible body as well as a comfort-grip handle that is easy for baby to hold.

 I hope you enjoy weaning your baby and I would love to hear if you have any other suggestions for weaning essentials or favourite recipes that you think we should check out.

 Layla is now 10 months old and if you are planning on using pre made meals, maybe along side your own cooking or as the only meals you will offer then I can highly recommend Little Tummy and Piccolo baby food.